collective/collective.translators/README.md

 ### 6. Google Translate (`GoogleTranslateCloudAPIFactory`)

-Integrates wiht the Google Translate Cloud API.
+Integrates with the Google Translate Cloud API.

 ---